squiter/emacs-fast-start/README.md

 Emacs Fast Start
 ----------------

-This repo is propose to help users to start using `emacs` editor.
+This repo is proposed to help users to start using `emacs` editor.
 In this code I choose the essential packages and configurations to have a happy start with this amazing editor.

 ## Installation